clusterBMA: Bayesian model averaging for clustering: Methods

-As introduced above, BMA for mixture models has previously been implemented by calculating a weighted average across the similarity matrices representing each set of clustering results.\citep{RN208} These authors weighted results from each mixture model according to an approximation of posterior model probability based on the BIC.
+As introduced above, BMA has previously been implemented within the model class of Gaussian mixture models, by calculating an element-wise weighted average across the similarity matrices representing each set of clustering results \citep{RN208}.
+These authors weighted results from each mixture model according to an approximation of posterior model probability based on the BIC.
 Assuming equal prior probability for each candidate model, this is equivalent to weighting each model by its adjusted marginal likelihood as a proportion of the sum of the adjusted marginal likelihoods across all candidate models:

 where